VargaJoe/sn-magazine/README.md

 - selected by type of context when widget is not defined (e.g auto-contextContentTypeName.js)
 - selected by default setting (e.g. auto-default.js)

+Note:
-layout = formerly known as page content widget = formerly known as pagecomponent or portlet
+- layout = formerly known as page content
+- widget = formerly known as pagecomponent or portlet